zhumaniyaz17/finalexam/syspro/question_twcvY.md

-The print and printf statements can be told to send their output to other place except standard output, is called
+A phenomenon when `print` and `printf` statements in C are told to print to files other than `stdout`.

- +redirection

- *redistribution

- *reinsertion

- *none of the mentioned
+* input redirection
++ output redirection
+* input redistribution
+* input reinsertion
+* output redistribution
+* output reinsertion
+* bullshit redirection